 Our personal growth is found in how we manage the circumstances that show up on the path.

-It is not always easy to go it alone.
 During the flat times, when we find ourselves battling our own lack of personal belief, we need friends around us who will remind us of or original plans and the reasons that we’re going after them.

 We need a circle of friends who will shout, “Yes, you can do it!”, when everything around you and inside of you, seems to scream, “Fall, fall, fall, fall!”